gumigumi4f/fluent-plugin-bigquery-storage-write/README.md

 First, you have to generate Protocol Buffers compiled code to serialize data.
 Write code `.proto` and compile it using `protoc`.
+The sample code with BigQuery schema is located in the path below `proto/test_data.proto`.

 ```sh
 bundle exec grpc_tools_ruby_protoc -I proto --ruby_out=proto proto/test_data.proto